mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 In the streaming protocol, clients could use either the "ping" or "isMaster" command to measure RTT.
-This spec chooses "isMaster" for consistency with the old protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
+This spec chooses "isMaster" for consistency with the polling protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
 Additionally, mongocryptd does not allow the ping command but does allow isMaster.